-Perth and Peel @3.5 million Western Australian Planning Commission

-Effective ongoing management of these significant water sources requires careful consideration of land uses that impact on the quantity and quality of water that enters the underground aquifer.
+Perth and Peel @3.5 million Western Australian Planning Commission water sources requires careful consideration of land uses that impact on the quantity and quality of water that enters the underground aquifer.
 Further management is required to rationalise current water use to reduce unnecessary consumption, including greater use of alternative Non-Potable supplies for irrigation purposes.